noah-nuebling/mac-mouse-fix/Markdown/MarkdownReadme.md

 See GitHub [GraphQL API Explorer](https://docs.github.com/en/graphql/overview/explorer.)

+!
+We're also not listing people who contributed pull-requests.
+Maybe we should do that?

 # Install dependencies into python env

 You can create a new venv and install the python_requirements.txt file like this: (In fish shell)